webcontracts/mark/README.md

 The following switches are allowed
 ```
+--id          # the id for the credit object
 --source      # the source of the mark
 --amount      # how much
 --currency    # the currency